bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Attribute Hyphenated Selector</h4>

-When an attribute value is hyphen-separated, rather than whitespace-separated, the vertical line character, &#0124;, may be used within the square brackets of a selector between the attribute name and equals sign.
-The vertical line denotes that the attribute value may be hyphen-separated however the hyphen-separated words must begin with the stated value.
+<p>When an attribute value is hyphen-separated, rather than
+whitespace-separated, the vertical line character, &#0124;, may be used within the square brackets of a selector between the attribute name and equals sign.
+The vertical line denotes that the attribute value may be hyphen-separated however the hyphen-separated words must begin with the stated value.</p>

 <h4>CSS</h4>